 9:15 am Final Networking

 Health care costs continue to rise faster than inflation increasing insurance costs for employers and employees alike.
 In response, companies are aggressively employing creativity and technology to drive innovation.
-Join us for this important discussion on the current state of healthcare and how innovation is improving quality and convenience while reducing costs.
+Attendees joined us for this important discussion on the current state of healthcare and how innovation is improving quality and convenience while reducing costs.

 Heritage Group is a Nashville-based, healthcare-exclusive, growth equity firm with more than 30 years of experience financing and operating healthcare companies at all stages.
 With $400 million under management, Heritage provides capital and unique growth opportunities to businesses that improve the delivery of healthcare services.
 The firm’s strategic partners operate more than 500 hospitals with 90,000 beds and employ approximately 600,000 people.
 They cover more than 20 million lives under a number of leading health plans, deliver pharmaceuticals and medical products to more than 100,000 locations daily and generate revenues of almost $300 billion.